Well, here we will discuss the Azure Function Folder Structure. It would be best to understand it before creating Azure Functions.

 Final Thoughts

-In this Azure article, we discussed Azure Function Folder Structure.
+In this Azure article, we discussed Azure Functions Folder Structure.
 Thanks for reading this article !!!